Crisis Core: FF7 Reunion (Review and Christian thoughts)

 "For the both of us...
 You're gonna... live.
 You'll be... my living legacy."

 Okay, this game was really fun.
-Most Japanese Anime are really dark and full of sin.
+Some Japanese Anime can be really dark and full of sin.
 But if you're like me, a Christian who's against all that but wants to play FF7, this game is totally safe... in my opinion, I say that because you have to take this with a grain of salt, because everyone's tolerance or standards are different.

 I never played the original Crisis Core from 2007, but from what I've seen, the graphics are A LOT better in this.
-They're not as good as the FF7 remake or rebirth, but it's a video game, and it was still enjoyable.
-It's said that the combat gameplay is a lot easier in this, but I think it's still pretty hard..
-The combat gameplay is also very fast-paced.
-There are so many things you can do, and with how fast it's going, I find it a little hard to do everything in time.
-But if you're good, Zack can also get some good hits in pretty fast as well.
-Being able to swiftly dodge, use a materia to hit them far off, and hit them with your sword.
-I still enjoy everything at the end of the day, and while the game isn't perfect, it's definitely fun and enjoyable.
-The bosses can also be harder depending on you're level, which you can increase by doing side missions.
+But I do think the original VA of Zack is better in the old one.
+But as far as storyline, they’re the same scene by scene?
+The only difference is the graphics, gameplay, and voice actors.
+And while these graphics not as good as the FF7 remake or rebirth, it was still enjoyable.
+The combat gameplay is very easy, and very fast-paced.
+With being able to swiftly dodge, use a materia to hit them far off, and slash them with your sword, you can do a lot with good momentum.
+I still enjoy everything at the end of the day, and while the game isn't perfect, it's definitely fun and challenging enough.
+The bosses can also be harder depending on your level, which you can increase by doing side missions.
 So the game might turn out easier or harder depending on how much grinding and level-ups you do.
 The game also isn't that long; we beat it in about twelve hours.
 It will take longer if you decide to do all the side missions.

 The side missions in this game were pretty boring.
 And there are so many of them.
 There was no way we could get them all done.
 There were a couple of fun ones, though, like the summon missions or the ones where you get to see Yuffie from FF7, but here as a child.

 As far as demonic stuff, this game is safe.
 There is nothing like that in this game.
+It might take another perspective, but this is all fantasy, and I thought it was all cool and nothing was weird.
 There's also no cursing一aside from a few times they say damn or hell.
 As far as sexual content, there isn't any.
 Everything is pretty clean in this game!
 I think Zack is also a great character.
 He's very friendly and funny, and he's such a likable character.
-His voice actor plays him well, and all his interactions with other characters are enjoyable to watch.
-Another concern among the Christians is the feminine male characters.
-I definitely agree and don't like those characters, and it's very common in Anime.
-But this game really didn't have much of it.
-I think there are definitely some feminine-like features in some of the male characters一like long hair, smooth skin, and pretty eyes一but they were definitely more male, and it's nothing I found bothering me in this game.
+His voice actor plays him well —although sometimes it just sounds like he’s in an happy advertisement or smth XD—and all his interactions with other characters are enjoyable to watch.

-The storyline is very complex, and I didn't mention all of it, nor all the characters.
-I think this makes it more of a mature game, although FF7 games or any like it should be for more mature audiences anyway.
-But since I had younger brothers who watched my dad play and had us there, it helped them, and they got it all pretty well!
+FF7 games or any like it should be for more mature audiences, but since I had younger brothers who watched my dad play and had us there, it helped them, and they got it all pretty well!
 The game was good for them, and now they're playing it themselves at nine and ten years old.
-Again, it all depends on what you can tolerate, but if you're someone younger or know someone younger who wants to play, it may be good to play it with them.

 "Hey, would you say I became a hero?"